 ITEM 5.
 MARKET FOR REGISTRANT'S COMMON EQUITY, RELATED STOCKHOLDER MATTERS AND ISSUER PURCHASES OF EQUITY SECURITIES

 Market Information

-Our common stock and the Notes are listed on The Nasdaq Global Market under the symbols "HROW" and "HROWL," respectively.
+Our common stock is listed on The Nasdaq Stock Market LLC under the symbol "HROW" and the Notes are listed on The Nasdaq Stock Market LLC under the symbols "HROWL" and "HROWM.

 Holders